Gertrude Saddle Hike in New Zealand – The Ultimate Adventure

 How to get to Gertrude Saddle route

-The trailhead of Gertrude Saddle is located along New Zealand State Highway 94 which is basically Milford Road.
-It’s a 80 minute scenic drive from Te Anau to the trailhead, or if you’re staying in Milford Sound it’s only 20 minutes.
-Coming from Te Anau you will see the signpost for the carpark right before the Homer Tunnel.
+The trailhead of Gertrude Saddle is located along New Zealand State Highway 94 which is also known as Milford Road.
+It’s an 80-minute scenic drive from Te Anau to the trailhead, or if you’re staying in Milford Sound it’s only 20 minutes.
+Coming from Te Anau you will see the sign for Gertrude Saddle parking right before the Homer Tunnel.

 Gertrude Saddle hike key facts